mariosplen/fifteen-puzzle/README.md

 - emptyBoxIndexes is a Pair that represents the indexes of the empty tile in the array and are located by the helper function getEmptyBoxIndexes()

-The root state has always moveDone and parent = null
+The root state has always moveDone and parent = null.

 ```kotlin
 class State(